kelseyhightower/kubernetes-envoy-sds/docs/deploy-envoy-daemonset.md

 # Deploy The Envoy DaemonSet

-The [Envoy](https://lyft.github.io/envoy/docs/intro/what_is_envoy.html) will be deployed to each cluster node using a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset)
+[Envoy](https://lyft.github.io/envoy/docs/intro/what_is_envoy.html) will be deployed to each cluster node using a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset).

 ## Deploy Envoy to each node